karieinarsson/qubit-routing/README.md

 # qubit-routing
-Qubit routing using a modified DDQN
+Making efficient qubit routing using a modified DDQN